-As a child I found it very difficult to read and write as text would move around the page, and I could not focus on text at all.
-As a result I was ‘labelled’ as a low achiever and I used to get myself into trouble so that I did not have to read aloud in class.
+As a child I found it very difficult to read and write as text would move around the page.
+As a result I was labelled as a low achiever and I used to get myself into trouble so that I did not have to read out loud in class.

 Just before GCSEs I was told that I would not be able to have a career because I had a poor educational level.
 After visiting opticians and educationalists my mum took me to see the Sensory Support Service where I was diagnosed with Meares-Irlen syndrome (Visual Stress).
 I saw Professor Evans who prescribed special glasses which have made a huge difference to me.
 My reading and writing improved by 80% and for my GCSEs I achieved 1 A, 3Bs, 6Cs and 1 D.

 This gave me the chance to go to College in Norfolk where I am studying a BTEC National in Fine Art & Design.
 With further help and support and the use of my glasses I have now been offered a place at University to study for a degree in Architecture.
 After many years of struggling being told by teachers that I was stupid and not enjoying education at all, the Colorimeter has turned my life around by giving me a precise prescription for coloured glasses and I am enjoying studying for the first time.